 In 1978 he became a monk in India, dedicating his life to the service of humanity; since then he has continuously worked in different parts of the world.
 He teaches meditation, yoga and other techniques for personal transformation free of charge, and the Progressive Utilization Theory or Prout, a post-capitalist model to empower people and communities to create a better world.

 Steven Richheimer, Ph.D. is a retired research chemist who received his doctorate from Stanford University and has practiced tantric meditation for over fifty years.
 He is the author of numerous scientific papers and patents in the arena of natural products and the author of several books on science/spirituality including, The Unity Principle: The Link between Science and Spirituality; The Nonlocal Universe: How Science Validates the Spiritual Worldview; Reincarnation: Science of the Afterlife; and The Fallacy of Materialism: How Consciousness Creates the Material World and Why it Matters.
-You can contact him at email@example.com.
+He can be reached through his website: https://stevenrichheimer.com.

 Dada Veda is a yoga monk, meditation instructor, singer-songwriter and social activist all rolled up in one orange robe.
 Social justice is one of Dada’s chief interests and it is evident not only in the lyrics of many of his songs but in his essays and lectures on important social issues.
 He is the author of From Brooklyn to Benares and Back, his memoirs.
 You can contact him at www.dadaveda.com.